 Tanahashi, 3rd year School of Fundamental Science and Engineering

-I often study by myself on the first basement floor Building No. 51, in front of Science and Engineering Library.
-You can study while talking with your friends.
-And there's even an outlet!
+I often study on the first basement floor of Building 51, in front of Science and Engineering Library.
+I can study while chatting with friends.
+And there are power outlets available!

 Ryoko Tanahashi

-Staff of the Science and Technology Festival and Science and Technology Exhibition.
-Click here for the 2022 Science and Technology Exhibition article.
+Staff of the Science and Engineering Festival and Science Rikoten.
+Click here for the article on Rikoten in 2022.

 Tokorozawa Campus